 Things to Consider:

 Excavator Access – is there at least 8 ft wide access to the basement walkout location.

-If not, does your neighbour have an easier access route – this would be great to work out with them before construction start.
-For example, we worked with a past client whose neighbour removed a fence panel to gain us access to their work site.
+If not, does your neighbor have an easier access route – this would be great to work out with them before construction start.
+For example, we worked with a past client whose neighbor removed a fence panel to gain us access to their work site.